viktorfrom/D0020E-SFR/README.md

 # D0020E - FWARM with ROS
 ###### Installation
 The file 'install.sh' can be used for installing ROS-kinetic, setting up a workspace (catkin_ws), installing the LMS1xx driver and our ROS packages.
 Make this file executable with chmod +x and run it in a terminal.
 The install.sh file assumes that bash is the default shell and that the computer is using apt-get package manager (as it is in a mint Ubuntu).
-Run this file on both the embeded and remote PC.
+Run this file on both the embedded and remote PC.

 If you don't want to run this file follow these instructions: